flurinduerst/WPDistillery/README.md

 Feel free to contact me if you have questions or need any advice.

 ### License
-WPDistillery is released under an edited version of the MIT License.
+WPDistillery is released under an modified version of the MIT License.
 Please see [License](LICENSE.md).
+Note: The "About" section in `README.md` shall not be edited or deleted without permission.
+Thank you.

-If you find WPDistillery useful, consider supporting WP Distillery or [buying me a beer](https://www.paypal.me/FlurinDuerst/5) respectively [a glass of single malt scotch whiskey](https://www.paypal.me/FlurinDuerst/10) :)
+If you find WPDistillery useful, consider [supporting](https://www.paypal.me/FlurinDuerst/10).